justinhschaaf/PigWebApp/README.md

 Builds are configured using [cargo-make](https://github.com/sagiegurari/cargo-make) to avoid ugly wrapper scripts.

 For a production build, run `cargo make -p production`.
-Nix build instructions coming eventually.
+You can build the client and server separately with Nix using `nix build ./#pigweb_[client/server]`.

 ## Resources